ibm-js/delite/docs/KeyNav.md

 Navigation can be performed via arrow keys and HOME/END keys, and also a letter key search.
 A List, Tree, or Grid widget could all be subclasses of KeyNav.

+## Keystroke Handlers

-To use this base class, the subclass must implement a number of abstract methods.
+To use this base class, the subclass should implement methods for the keystrokes that it wants to handle.
 For LEFT/RIGHT/UP/DOWN arrow key navigation, implement:

-* onLeftArrow()
+* previousArrowKeyHandler(event, currentDescendant)
-* onRightArrow()
+* nextArrowKeyHandler(event, currentDescendant)
-* onDownArrow()
+* downArrowKeyHandler(event, currentDescendant)
-* onUpArrow()
+* upArrowKeyHandler(event, currentDescendant)

-These methods are meant to navigate relative to the current node, so they should operate based on `this.navigatedDescendant`.
+The subclass can implement methods for other keys too, following the naming pattern above, for example spaceKeyHandler(), f2KeyHandler(), etc.

+If a handler is defined, then `KeyNav` automatically calls `evt.preventDefault()` and `evt.stopPropagation()`.

+## Other Requirements

-In addition, the subclass must:
+In addition to setting up keystroke handler methods, the subclass must:

 - Set all descendants' initial tabIndex to "-1"; both initial descendants and any descendants added later, by for example `addChild()`.
 Exception: if `focusDescendants` is false then the